networknt/light-rfcs/light-4j/0005-centralized-control-config.md

   * Override String

-    String can be overrided with any String, including environment variables by pattern.
+    String can be overrided with any String, List or Map, including environment variables by pattern.

   * Override List

-    List can be overrided with any List.
-It should be noticed that , the current design is to replace the entire list since the value of the linked list cannot be located with key.
-That is, it does not support adding new values to the original list.
+    List can be overrided with any String, List, Map.
+It should be noticed that, the current design is to replace the entire list if there is no nested Map which could be overrided ,since the value of the linked list cannot be located with key.
+Therefore, it does not support adding new values to the original list.
 Maybe it will be supported later.
     This List can be nested in Map.

   * Override Map

     Map can be overrided partically. by provide partial key-value pair.
 The centralized management will nevigate to corresponding position of value and then override.
 This Map can be nested in List or Map.
+If the Map cannot be overrided with provided key-value, whole map will be replaced.

 * Example